SystemsApproach/7E/introduction/architecture.rst

 easy to convince yourself that doing so yields a more optimized solution), but most of the time it’s a recipe for failure.

-Of course knowing how to break a complex problem into smaller subproblems takes experience, but this first cut—inside-vs-edge—has proved to be an important factor in the Internet’s success.
-We explain how to draw the line between the two halves in the rest of this section, with the chapters corresponding to each part tackling the set of the issues that arises when building that part of the whole.

 Like any deconstruction of a complex system into separate parts, this decomposition is not perfect.
 This particular boundary is important to the Internet’s success, and also helps us organize the material in